Ahmedkhalil-Mama/KNIIME-Workflow-Binding-Poses-and-Energies-Calculation-of-Linear-Peptides/README.md

   <small>Simplified overview of the KNIME workflow</small>
 </p>

-In order to run this workflow, three different input files are required:
+To run this workflow, three different input files are required:
--  A SMILES-String (.smi), which contains the different structures of the target molecules
+-  A SMILES-String file(.smi), which contains the different structures of the target molecules
 -  A Docking Grid of Adsorbent (.sbc or .maegz).
 Both file types can be generated using the Receptor Grid Generation tool on Maestro Schrödinger.
 -